15 Things You Can't Do With a Pacemaker

 • Worsening pain

 Your pacemaker may set off the walk-through metal detector commonly used in airport security.
-The metal detector will not affect your pacemaker.
+The full-body scanners at airports (the devices that make an image of your body) apparently will not affect your pacemaker, but there is surprisingly little objective evidence available on this issue.

-But a potential problem is the hand-held scanner the security agent may use on you after you set off the metal detector.
-The hand-held scanner contains a magnet that may interfere with your pacemaker when it is brought near.
+You can carry a medical identification card and ask for a separate screening.
+Keep in mind, though, that the hand-held scanner the security agent may use contains a magnet that may interfere with your pacemaker when it is brought near.

 Before you go through airport security, you should tell the agent that you have a pacemaker and that they should not use the hand-held scanner near your pacemaker.